Liv Estrup has been a psychotherapist in private practice in Santa Monica, California since 1971.

 Liv Estrup is an independent filmmaker.
 Her first film, What’s Behind the Empty Chair: Gestalt Therapy Theory and Methodology (©2000) has been distributed worldwide.
 The 2014 edited version is now available On Demand at Vimeo.com.

 Flying Without Wings: Life with Arnold Bessier is her first feature documentary.
 Dr. Beisser was Liv’s friend and mentor.
 She began this project in 2007.
-Available On Demand at Vimeo.com.
+English – available subtitled in Spanish and Japanese.
+On Demand at Vimeo.com

-Two special features – interviews with Dr. Beisser – are available on DVD – Loss, Change, Opportunity (20 minutes) and Living With Disability (26 minutes).
+Two special features – interviews with Dr. Beisser – Available free on You Tube

 For many years Liv was a long-distance runner, SCUBA diver, golfer, skier, and hiker (including two pilgrimages to Tiger’s Nest) and she continues to keep fit.
 For 25 years, her golden retrievers, Rufus and Hickory, worked as her co-therapists. (see The Four-Footed Therapist –on You Tube).
 Liv studied movement, tai chi, music, mime and at one time performed as a clown.
 Currently, she is most inspired and delighted by her grandchildren.